 Inductor materials must effectively meet an application’s unique circuit requirements.
 While some materials can store large amounts of energy at DC or low frequencies, for instance, they will exhibit high losses at high frequencies.
 Regardless of the rest of the design, an inductor with an ill-suited core will not perform to its potential.

 Core material type determines properties such as energy loss and storage, inductance, and stability.
 Depending on the requirements of a given application, materials such as silicon steel, nickel, iron, ferrite, or another material can be selected.

 Wire and winding—how the wire is wound around the core—are the most important considerations during the design stage, as they affect every measurable inductor property.
 Wire material, size, shape, winding frequency, and pattern should all be carefully chosen.
 The inductor winding design determines the coil losses.

 Packaging must also be considered—not the materials an inductor is shipped in, but rather the material in which it is sealed.
 Environmental factors are usually the most pressing concern here.
 For optimal protection, inductors must be properly hermetically sealed or encapsulated (or even encased in metal, depending on the application).
 Mechanical stresses like shock and vibration as well as ambient temperature and humidity all determine the best package.

 Inductors must be designed according to the needs of each application and carefully packaged to withstand the demands of their end-use environments.
 Triad Magnetics manufactures industry-leading inductors, backed by over 75 years of experience.
 We offer custom design, prototyping, and testing services from our ISO 9001:2015-certified facility.

-For an in-depth explanation of inductor design and all its related aspects, download our eBook, “Guide to Inductors.”
-If you have any questions about our products and services, contact us.
+For an in-depth explanation of inductor design and all its related aspects, download our eBook, “Understanding Inductors” If you have any questions about our products and services, contact us.
 You can get started on your next project by requesting a quote today.